thoni56/dokuwiki2wikijs/README.md

 You then get a zip-file with the converted pages and media in your current directory.

-Setup File Storage in your Wiki.js installation.
+Setup a Local File System storage in your Wiki.js installation.
 Unpack the zip in a Wiki.js file storage (which you need to have set up).
 If you are running Wiki.js in a Docker container these are the steps: